alexsave-dev/OfsBulkLoader/README.md

 You can also follow the author on https://www.linkedin.com/in/alexander-savelyev-b8875111/
 # Technical Notes
 The solution has one jar file **OfsBulkLoader.jar** which has to be run from the command prompt by the user.
-Jar files from the pack have been compiled on Java version 1.8.0_301.
+The jar file has been compiled on Java version 1.8.0_301.
 The solution has been tested on following environments:
 - Transact R21, Windows 10, H2 database
 - Transact R23, openSUSE Leap 15.5, MSSQL database